oslohes123/NNFX-East-Testing/README.md

 #  Download the .exe from [here](https://github.com/oslohes123/NFFX-Easy-testing-/releases/download/1.0/Easytesting2.exe)
 # NNFX Easy testing
- This is a program built to aid with trading in the NNFX methodology the code will be put here it is built with C# a full description of how the
+ This is a program built to aid with trading in the NNFX methodology the code will be put here it is built with C#

  This program is built for windows.